ros2/design/articles/qos_configurability.md

 ```

 The above API mentions having some "defaults".
-The intend of that is to provide a less verbose option, in which case the user can opt-in qos reconfigurability by only opting-in a flag.
+The intent is to provide a less verbose option, where the user can opt-in to reconfigurability of these default QoS settings with a single flag.

 Proposed defaults:
 - Reliability